kkensuke/nextjs-blog-tutorial/posts/admonitions.md

 ---
 title: "Admonitions"
+date: "2024-10-31"
 subtitle: "A guide to using admonitions and directives in Markdown"
-date: "2024-10-31"
-tags: [Markdown, Admonitions, Directives]
+tags: [Markdown, Admonitions]
 ---

 This guide explains how to use directives and admonitions in Markdown to create rich, interactive content.